tarantool/doc/sphinx/book/box/atomic.rst

 description will appear in section
 :ref:`The Implicit Yield Rules <atomic-the_implicit_yield_rules>`.

-..
-Note:: Note re storage engine

-    vinyl has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.
+Note re storage engine: vinyl has different rules: insert or update or delete will very rarely cause a yield, but select can cause a yield.

 In the absence of transactions, any function that contains yield points may see changes in the database state caused by fibers that preempt.
 Then the only safe